wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 ## 3/7 Set Up the Dialogflow Reference Connection

 The Dialogflow Reference Connection makes use of the [WebSockets feature](https://docs.nexmo.com/voice/voice-api/websockets) of the Vonage Voice API.
-When a voice call is established, a Voice API application triggers a WebSocket connection to this [Dialogflow-reference-connection](https://github.com/nexmo-community/dialogflow-reference-connection) and streams the audio to and from the voice call in real-time.
+When a voice call is established, a Voice API application triggers a WebSocket connection to the [Dialogflow-reference-connection](https://github.com/nexmo-community/dialogflow-reference-connection).
+It streams the audio to and from the voice call in real-time.

-In the following steps below we will give two options as examples using ngrok to tunnel the connecting server which is interacting with our Dialogflow Agent and deploying it Heroku.
+In the following steps below, we will give two options as examples.
+Using ngrok to tunnel the connecting server, which is interacting with our Dialogflow Agent and deploying it Heroku.

 ### Follow the steps